 Call for Proposals for "European Research Projects on Mental Disorders"

 The maintenance, improvement and restoration of human health are of fundamental importance and priority in all countries.
 Biomedical and health research provide an important basis for the improvement of healthy living.
 Among the many diseases affecting human health, disorders of the brain are major causes of morbidity, mortality and impaired quality of life.
-According to estimates by the World Health Organisation (World Health Report 2001), more than one billion people suffer from disorders of the central nervous system.
+According to estimates, more than one billion people suffer from disorders of the central nervous system.
 In Europe, disorders of the brain account for approximately one-third of the total burden of all diseases.
 Thus, neuroscience research and its translation into diagnostic and therapeutic measures are of high priority.

-Under the umbrella of NEURON, a joint transnational call is launched in the field of mental disorders.
+Under the umbrella of NEURON, five transnational joint calls have been launched on different topics from 2008 to 2012.
+The sixth joint transnational call (JTC-6) is now launched in the field of mental disorders.
 The following funding organisations have agreed to fund the joint call for multinational research projects in this scientific area.
-The call will be conducted simultaneously by the funding organisations in their respective countries and coordinated centrally by the Joint Call Secretariat (JCS).
+The call will be conducted simultaneously by the funding organisations in their respective countries and coordinated centrally by the Joint Call Secretariat.

 - Austrian Science Fund (FWF), Austria